 Initial recognition

-The policyholder pays premium of €500 at initial recognition.
+The policyholder pays a premium of €500 at initial recognition.
 The expected claims and expenses amount to €400 at the end of the third year of coverage.
 For simplicity, there is no surrender option and no expected lapses.

-The discount rate on initial recognition amounts to 4%.
-The present value of the expected claims and expenses is €356 euros.
-The risk adjustment has been estimated to be €30.
+The discount rate at initial recognition is 3%.
+The present value of the expected claims and expenses is €366.
+The risk adjustment has been estimated to be €29.

-The CSM amounts to €114.
+The CSM amounts to €105.

 Subsequent Measurement